-Tae'lur Alexis, a self-taught programmer and founder of CodeEveryday, talks to us about:
+Tae'lur Alexis, self taught programmer and founder of CodeEveryday, talks to us about:

 Taelur Alexis: Hi Joel.

 Joel Hooks: I wanted to talk to you about being a self-taught, self-directed programmer and get into programming from a life of working service jobs and doing this and that to transitioning into becoming a programmer.
 What was the initial motivation for you to switch out of what you were doing and become a coder, in terms of your professional life?

 Taelur Alexis: I didn't have any prior exposure to computer science or programming as a child.
 In fact, I didn't even know what it was until I was about 20, 21.
 So I came across it last year, when I was trying to figure out what I wanted to do with my life because I was working in retail, customer service, fast food and whatnot and I really was unsatisfied with the treatment.
 I just didn't feel as if the work I was producing was fulfilling to me.

 Basically, I looked up different jobs and whatnot that were out there and my mom actually ... you saw [inaudible 00:01:01] was really good with the computer and everything.
 But I mean, I think that's like a generational thing 'cause I was raised with the PC and everything from like a child, so I was always on it.

 But I never did anything technical with it or whatever.
 I was just always Googling stuff and I love Wikipedia.
 I came across, okay, like IT and then, software development.
 I tried the whole IT route for a second and when I mean a second, I mean a whole second.
 I tried to learn computer networking and I was like, "Oh, okay.
 Yeah, I didn't ..."
 I wasn't interested in at all.